Can CBD oil treat tinnitus?

 In 2018, Congress passed the Agriculture Improvement Act, officially removing hemp from the Controlled Substances Act.
 This opened the door for marketing the non-narcotic aspects of the plant.

 Today many companies sell the chemical compound, claiming its medicinal virtues include alleviating pain and treating a wide variety of conditions including anxiety, depression, insomnia, acne and tinnitus.
 Rigorous medical research, so far, is lacking for most of these conditions.
 The exception being two rare forms of epilepsy, which can be treated with an FDA-approved drug containing CBD called Epidiolex.

 It's important to know that the commercial market is unregulated and products vary widely in quality.
 For example, products that use hemp seed oil do not actually contain any actual CBD.
 Medical-grade CBD is still largely restricted to states in dispensaries where marijuana has been legalized, either for THC or CBD or both.
 Consumer Reports has put together a useful primer on how to shop for CBD.

 Research on tinnitus and CBD

 Scientists have discovered two cannabinoid receptors in the brain, known as CB1 and CB2, that respond to the presence of cannabis and CBD.
 Emerging research shows that these receptors may play a role in balance and hearing.
 This has led some to wonder if taking CBD might help with hearing disorders, such as tinnitus.
 But there's not a lot of information to date.

-However, there's evidence that CBD might help with stress, which can be a problem for people with chronic tinnitus.
+However, there's some evidence that CBD might help with stress, which can be a problem for people with chronic tinnitus.
 For example, the results of a study published in the 2015 issue of Neurotherapeutics suggests CBD is effective in reducing anxiety behaviors related to disorders such as post-traumatic stress disorder (PTSD), seasonal affect disorder (SAD) and (obsessive-compulsive disorder) OCD.
 Other studies have produced mixed results, according to VeryWell.com.